Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Use your email signature to broadcast your value proposition.
 Beyond your contact information, add a line or two about your assets.
 Have a signature on all devices from which you send mail.
 Consider having different email signatures for different situations.

 During the mutual explorations that lead to the offer decision, instead of communicating your needs, communicate what you have to offer, and try to determine what they have to offer.
 The time for negotiating arrives when the offer arrives.
 Trying to negotiate before that — about duties or compensation or almost anything else — makes any offer less likely.
-First in this series Go to top Top Next issue: Hyper-Super-Overwork Next Issue
+Finding Work in Tough Times: Strategy First issue in this series Go to top Top Next issue: Hyper-Super-Overwork Next Issue

 Go For It: Sometimes It's Easier If You RunLove the work but not the job?
 Bad boss, long commute, troubling ethical questions, hateful colleague?
 This ebook looks at what we can do to get more out of life at work.
 It helps you get moving again!
 Read Go For It!
 Sometimes It's Easier If You Run, filled with tips and techniques for putting zing into your work life.
 Order Now!